 I saved money until I had enough to hire an attorney in Minnesota so I could get joint custody of my daughter.
-I was surprised when Sam agreed to it but then he had married surprised when Sam agreed to it but then he had married again and was doing pretty good.
+I was surprised when Sam agreed to it but then he had married again and was doing pretty good.
 I was just glad I would be able to have her come to visit on her vacations.
 During one of those visits, the Captain was having fun swimming with her because he had found his match as far as swimming went as he was a very fast swimmer but had not seen a child that could swim as fast as she could.